 You will engage with the latest education research relating to leadership and management and will learn how to conduct research in order to drive development and change your own professional content.

 "From the first session, I had a strong feeling that this course is what I was really looking for.
-I have been learning different theories and concepts of leadership in education; we have been discussing academic papers and case-studies on the issues of educational leadership, organisational and individual development, and practice-based inquiry."
+I have been learning different theories and concepts of leadership in education; we have been discussing academic papers and case-studies on the issues of educational leadership, organizational and individual development, and practice-based inquiry."

-- Dr Andrew Townsend
+- Dr. Andrew Townsend

-- Dr Kay Fuller
+- Dr. Kay Fuller

 - Professor Howard Stevenson

 - Professor Qing Gu

 - Dr. Kevin Richardson